YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Surgeon involvement matters because the recipient area design is not a minor step.
 The person who creates the openings controls direction, angle, depth, spacing, and density.
 These decisions influence both growth and surface appearance.

-That is why I believe patients should know who performs your hair transplant before they book surgery.
+Patients should know who performs your hair transplant before they book surgery.
 A clinic that cannot clearly explain surgical responsibility is not giving the patient enough information to consent intelligently.

-I also think the consultation should not be built only on photos.
+The consultation should not be built only on photos.
 Photos can start the discussion, but they cannot show skin thickness, scarring tendency, inflammation, and many details of scalp quality.
 The limits of a hair transplant plan from photos alone become very clear when the concern is healing quality.

 How should I decide what to do next?

-I begin with timing.
+Start with timing.
 In the first 10 to 14 days, the priority is careful washing and protection of the grafts.
 Around 6 to 8 weeks, raised rows or ridges after shedding deserve clearer documentation and medical review.

 The pattern also matters.
 One small pimple is different from a raised band.
-A few temporary bumps are different from a surface that looks folded or scar like.
+A few temporary bumps are different from a surface that looks folded or scar-like.
 The pattern helps decide whether the issue is inflammatory, mechanical, or structural.